Anon (film): Production

 On 28 January 2016, Clive Owen was cast in the film to play the role of a detective in a world without privacy.
 On 8 March 2016, Amanda Seyfried came on board to star in the film, playing a woman with no digital footprint who is invisible to the police.

 Principal photography on the film began in early September 2016 in New York City, while other scenes were shot in Toronto, with many shots being filmed at the University of Toronto Scarborough.

+Release

+Anon was released in the United States, Canada and other territories on Netflix on 4 May 2018.
+In the United Kingdom and Ireland, the film was released theatrically by Altitude Film Distribution and through on-demand by Sky Cinema on 11 May 2018.
+It was released in Germany on DVD and Blu-ray on 25 October 2018 by Koch Films.